nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_area_1_pie_province.md

-# Distribution of incoming calls by province
+# Distribution of Incoming Calls by Province

 Number of incoming calls divided by *Province* for the selected queues.